yuhangzang/OV-DETR/README.md

 ## Installation

-We use the same environment to [Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR).
+We use the same environment as [Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR).
 You are also required to install the following packages:

 - [CLIP](https://github.com/openai/CLIP)